Geomantic figures

 The 16 geomantic figures are primary symbols utilized in geomancy, an ancient divinatory practice.
 Each figure consists of four lines representing the classical elements and can be interpreted through various methods and questions.
-Originating from Middle Eastern traditions, geomancy was introduced to Europe in the Middle Ages, where it acquired astrological meanings and new interpretive layers.
+Originating from African traditions, geomancy was introduced to Europe in the Middle Ages, where it acquired astrological meanings and new interpretive layers.
 These figures exhibit a superficial resemblance to the ba gua, the eight trigrams in the I Ching, a Chinese classic text.

 Each figure carries distinct attributes and meanings.
 Figures are classified by qualities like stability or mobility, impartiality or partiality, and entering or exiting.
 These classifications provide nuances in interpretation.
 The figures are associated with elements, zodiac signs, planets, and body parts.
 They can be paired according to their qualities and properties.
 The figures' astrological correspondences introduced in the European tradition further enriched their meanings and connections.

 The sixteen figures

 Each of the figures is composed of four lines, each line containing either one or two points.